geogardenclub/geogardenclub.github.io/docs/develop/data-model.md

 We expect each User to be associated with one to a dozen Gardens.
 Each Garden might have hundreds to thousands of Plantings.
 This means it is practical for the client application to cache the "Garden-level" entities that they are associated with.

+We do not think it is practical for the User to cache all the Plantings associated with all the Gardens in the Chapter.
+Our design is intended to avoid this, so that Plantings are only downloaded on an as-needed basis.

 The goal of this design is to create "chapter-level" and "garden-level" namespaces, such that GeoGardenClub can scale to hundreds of Chapters, where each Chapter contains hundreds of gardens, and where each Garden contains hundreds of Plantings (and other Garden-specific entities), all while providing a fast, intuitive, and responsive application for each user.
-Our design means that the GGC database can grow to millions of documents while individual client apps require access to only thousands of documents.
+Our design is intended to allow the GGC database to grow to millions of documents while enabling individual clients to require access to only thousands of documents.

+:::warning What about huge chapters?
 This design does have a potential problem: what if a Chapter becomes wildly popular and grows to many hundreds of members?
 It is possible that the performance of the client application can degrade if the number of members (and thus gardens) in a single Chapter becomes too large.

 To address this potential problem, the data model is designed to facilitate partitioning of large Chapters into multiple smaller Chapters in the event that the number of members becomes too large.
 For example, the initial definition of a Chapter may comprise 8 postal (zip) codes, corresponding to all the postal codes in that country.
 But if that Chapter becomes too large, we could split it into two Chapters, each defined with 4 postal codes (or one with 3 postal codes and one with 5 postal codes, depending upon the concentration of members in each postal code).
 Our data model does not currently allow Chapter definition "below" the level of a postal code, so the smallest possible Chapter in GeoGardenClub would be one defined by a single postal code.